Bought one today in Vaughan (Weston Rd / HWY 7), they had 5-6 more left

 Ajax store today.
 Has about 10 units or so on Feb 1.
 Thanks opie!

-Do you know if this is all VOIP?325i wrote: ↑ I have a smart plug hooked up in their house that does a simple routine for the box every morning @ 4am:
+325i wrote: I have a smart plug hooked up in their house that does a simple routine for the box every morning @ 4am:

 1) shut off - wait 15 seconds